digimarc-corp/validate-media-rest-api/README.md

-# Validate Media REST API
+# Digimarc Illuminate&trade; Validate Media REST API

-The validate-media-rest-api repository contains information and examples, for using the Digimarc Validate Media REST API to work with protected images on the Illuminate Platform.
+The validate-media-rest-api repository contains information and examples, for using the Validate Media REST API to work with protected images on the Digimarc Illuminate&trade; Platform.

 * [Getting Started](#getting-started)
 * [Output Parameters](#output-parameters)